Upper School World Language

 Prerequisite: Latin II

 This fast-paced course is designed for students who wish to delve into a deeper level and encounter material at a faster pace than Latin III.
-Students in Honors Latin III finish the whole of Latin grammar sooner than in Latin III and move on to spend more time reading unadapted texts written by Roman authors.
+Students in Latin III Honors finish the whole of Latin grammar sooner than in Latin III and move on to spend more time reading unadapted texts written by Roman authors.
 Students will encounter Latin texts from Roman authors such as Cicero, Caesar, Ovid, Catullus and Vergil.
 Students will also be introduced to metered Latin poetry and learn how to read and scan dactylic hexameter.
 In class, students will translate, analyze themes in their readings, and use a variety of modes to expand their vocabulary.
 The historical focus for this year is learning about the Roman government in its structure and practice.
 In addition to class activities, students engage with projects such as the Roman author project and Cicero composition project in order to engage with the background and style of these authors.

-Latin IV/V
+Latin IV/V (Year Long)

-Open to: Grades 9-12 Prerequisite: Latin III or Latin IV A combined class, this two-year sequence deepens students’ understanding of both the language and culture of ancient Rome while exploring the themes of war and memory, the costs of colonialism & empire, and othering of foreigners.
+A combined class, this two-year sequence deepens students’ understanding of both the language and culture of ancient Rome while exploring the themes of war and memory, the costs of colonialism & empire, and othering of foreigners.
 Students read passages from Vergil’s Aeneid and Julius Caesar’s de bello Gallico in alternating years.
 While reading these texts, students analyze writing styles and parse difficult grammar and syntax.
-In addition to language work, students explore the Roman world through papers, presentations, and projects, such as the Caesar-style ethnographic commentary and the personal Aeneid shield, leadership portrait, and more.
+In addition to language work, students explore the Roman world through papers, presentations, and projects, such as the Caesar-style ethnographic commentary and a research deep dive into the history/mythology of characters and places referenced in the Aeneid.

-Advanced Topics Latin: Poetry in the Golden Age of Rome
+Advanced Topics Latin: Poetry in the Golden Age of Rome (Year Long)

 Open to: Grades 11 & 12

-Advanced Topics Latin: Survey of Roman Prose Authors
+Advanced Topics Latin: Survey of Roman Prose Authors (Year Long)

 Open to: Grades 11 & 12

 In this capstone course, students read important works of Latin prose, or works not written in meter, from several genres with an emphasis on both translation and interpretation.
 The course begins with historical works by Caesar, moves to the oratory of Cicero, delves into the more difficult biographies of Suetonius and history by Tacitus or others, and finishes with a unit chosen by the students.
 Discussion of the Roman political sphere pervades this course.
 While reading these authors and delving into the cultural ramifications and historical context for political decisions, students explore the background and style of each author through projects, which may include research for a reacting to the past style game or a composition unit, where they are expected to write in the style of each author.
 The two Advanced Topic courses in Latin are offered in alternating years.
-This course will next be offered in 2024-2025.
+This course will next be offered in 2026-2027.

-Spanish I
+Spanish I (Year Long)

 Open to: Grades 9-12

-Spanish II
+Spanish II (Year Long)

 Open to: Grades 9-12